ckcr4lyf/pull-out-method/README.md

 With the pull out method, I can tie a usb key to my wrist (with a certain amount of leeway, say 30 centimeters).
 Then, if someone snatches my laptop away from me, the USB key will get removed, and the udev rule will force the computer to shutdown immediately, so the other party cannot access my data.

-[This is how Ross Ulbricht's computer was seized by the FBI](https://www.businessinsider.com/the-arrest-of-silk-road-mastermind-ross-ulbricht-2015-1).
+[This is how Ross Ulbricht's laptop was seized by the FBI](https://www.businessinsider.com/the-arrest-of-silk-road-mastermind-ross-ulbricht-2015-1).
 Unfortunately he didn't have such a system in place, so all the contents of the laptop became availale to the agents.

 # How?